farmera/sare_grant/study_methods.md

 paper.
 In [Section 8]() and [Section 9]() we go into greater detail regarding methods, including preparation of the study site and our final results.
 Here we simply set the stage for what follows and describe some of the challenges faced in gathering these data.

-Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather the image data:
+Throughout our study we were guided by two empirical questions not directly related to the flight method or the type of camera used to gather image data:

 * __To what degree do variable nitrogen (N) rates applied to sugarcane correlate with low-cost NDVI measurements?__